tsanket8329/DSA-Practise/README.md

 Explanation

 After correcting the Insertion Sort implementation, the array is sorted in ascending order.
 Print the final sorted array only once after the algorithm completes.
+### HACKERRANK 97: CAESAR CIPHER
+Question: Caesar Cipher

+Julius Caesar protected his confidential information by encrypting it using a cipher.
+Caesar's cipher shifts each letter in a string by a fixed number of positions in the alphabet.
+If the shift goes past the end of the alphabet, it wraps around to the beginning.

+Both uppercase and lowercase letters should be shifted while preserving their case.
+Non-alphabetic characters (such as digits, punctuation, or symbols) should remain unchanged.

+Function Description

+Complete the function:

+string caesarCipher(string s, int k);

+Parameters:

+string s: the original (unencrypted) string. int k: the number of positions to shift each alphabetic character.

+Returns:

+string: the encrypted string.
+Input Format
+The first line contains an integer n, the length of the string.
+The second line contains the string s.
+The third line contains an integer k, the rotation factor.
+Constraints
+1 ≤ n ≤ 100
+0 ≤ k ≤ 1000
+The string contains valid ASCII characters and no spaces.
+Sample Input
+11
+middle-Outz
+2
+Sample Output
+okffng-Qwvb
+Explanation

+With a rotation of 2:

+m → o
+i → k
+d → f
+l → n
+e → g
+- remains -
+O → Q
+u → w
+t → v
+z → b

+Thus, the encrypted string is:

+okffng-Qwvb